 Charles Xie is a Senior Consultant in the Advisory Services practice of Ernst & Young LLP.
-He has been volunteering with Hong Fook for over 10 years and has a strong understanding of the health care system with experiences from hospital, government, long-term care, and community agencies.
+He has been volunteering with Hong Fook for over 10 years and has a strong understanding of the healthcare system with experiences from hospital, government, long-term care, and community agencies.
 Charles has solid knowledge in process improvement, technology implementation, cost optimization, and change management.
-He is certified in Lean Six Sigma Green Belt and holds a MBA from University of Toronto.
+He is certified in Lean Six Sigma Green Belt and holds MBA from University of Toronto.

 Sherman Hui is a risk management professional who specializes in corporate, trading credit and operational risk with over 10 years of experience in the banking industry.
 He holds the CPA, CGA designation and has completed all three levels of the CFA Program.
 His prior work experience at a community service provider made him understand the differences that can be made in people’s lives by providing the much needed support and led him to start volunteering at Hong Fook since 2009.

-Meilin joined Hong Fook in 2006 as a volunteer.
+Meilin Ma joined Hong Fook in 2006 as a volunteer.
 In recent years, she has been actively involved in multiple programs at Hong Fook.
-Meilin took on the leadership role in the mandarin volunteer group and was the Chair of the Mandarin Advisory Committee.
+Meilin took on the leadership role in the Mandarin volunteer group and was the Chair of the Mandarin Advisory Committee.
 Before coming to Canada, Meilin was a TV journalist working for the largest TV Station in China, CCTV.
 During her journalist life, Meilin researched and produced award-winning programs in different categories and won the title of “outstanding employee” of CCTV.
 These were later released on DVD nationwide across China.
 She also participated in the planning work to launch programs for a new CCTV Channel.
 After her move to Canada, Meilin continued work as a journalist for different media but also took an active role in mainstream and Chinese community public welfare.
 For more than a decade, Meilin has worked as a volunteer for various units, such as Scouts Canada, United Way, Ontario public elementary and secondary school, etc., and spared no effort to contribute her strength to the construction of a beautiful social environment.
 While continuing her volunteer work, Meilin is currently studying journalism at Ryerson University.